• Facebook

 Those around her can be sucked into the bottomless pit of her need for affirmation.
 The final irony is that she can’t take in the affirmation she demands, and appropriates from others.
 It is like a bucket with a hole in it.
 No matter how much she gets filled up -she empties out at a faster rate.

-At the narcissistic core is an untouchable emptiness.
+At the narcissistic and borderline core is an untouchable emptiness.
 Attuned daughters feel this.

-What is important to remember is this- You didn’t cause your mothers narcissism, and you can’t cure it.
+What is important to remember is this- You didn’t cause your mother’s narcissism or borderline personality disorder, and you can’t cure it.
 You can have compassion for her while not being sucked into the vortex of her need for control and affirmation.

-You can and should stand up for yourself, find your voice and claim your own life.
-Once you truly grasp an understanding of her narcissism, you can learn to take care of yourself and live your life on your own terms.
+You can and should stand up for yourself, find your voice, and claim your own life.
+Once you truly grasp an understanding of her wounding, you can learn to take care of yourself and live your life on your own terms.

 The way to stop this cycle is first, to understand.